 Saturn’s largest moon Titan has a dense atmosphere which may be similar to that of early Earth.
 Therefore, one of the main goals of studying Titan is investigating the role complex ionospheric chemistry may have played in the origin of life on Earth.
 The upper layers of Titan’s atmosphere are ionized into an ionosphere by various energy sources, supplying complex ion chemistry leading to formation of organic (pre-biotic) molecules and eventually nm-sized aerosols (tholins).
 These aerosols and their pre-cursors are charged negatively and can therefore be detected with our Langmuir Probe along with the other ionospheric ions present.

-Enceladus an icy moon of Saturn that is known for the plume coming from a subsurface sea at the south polar region.
+Enceladus is an icy moon of Saturn that is known for the plume coming from a subsurface sea at the south polar region.
 The plume consists of water group ions, gas and dust and is made up of single jets/geysers from the cracks in the surface called tiger stripes.
 The plume is often compared to a cometary coma as well as a ‘local’ ionosphere and is especially scrutinized after the arrival of Rosetta mission at comet 67P and prior to the JUICE mission to the Jupiter system, since Jupiter’s moon Europa is also covered with ice and plume sighting has been reported by Hubble telescope.

 The ionosphere of Mars is formed by photo-ionisation of CO2 in its atmosphere.
 Mars’ lack of a dynamo magnetic field leads to a much more direct interaction of the ionosphere with the solar wind.
 Mars does have a weak, spatially varied crustal magnetic field, which in places is in fact strong enough to dominate the interaction with the solar wind, forming so-called “mini magnetospheres”.